 Initial dosage: how much rectal diazepam is given initially?
-(Note recommended number of milligrams for this person) What are the usual reactions to rectal diazepam? · What action about the taken if there are difficulties in the administration of rectal discovers such as What action should be taken if there are difficulties in the administration of rectal diazepam such as constipation/diarrhoea?
-One and the sector of material discourse has already as New Material d Can a second dose of rectal diazepam be given?
-Yes/No If Yes , after how long can a second dose of rectal diazepam be given? (state the time to have elapsed before re-administration takes place) , , , , , , , , , , , , , , , , , , , , How much rootal diazonam is given as a second dose? (atota the number of milligrams to be given and How much rectal diazepam is given as a second dose? (state the number of milligrams to be given and how many times this can be done after how long) When should the person's usual doctor be consulted?
-When should 999 be dialled for emergency help? if the full prescribed dose of rectal diazepam fails to control the seizure Yes/No Other (Please give details) • Other (Flease give details) Who Should: Wild Siloulu. administer the rectal diazepam? (ideally someone should be trained in at least 'Emergency Aid,' preferably 'First Aid at Work'): witness the administration of rectal diazepam? (this should normally be another member of staff of the same sex):
+(Note recommended number of milligrams for this person) What are the usual reactions to rectal diazepam?
+What action should be taken if there are difficulties in the administration of rectal diazepam such as constipation/diarrhoea?
+Can a second dose of rectal diazepam be given?
+Yes/No If Vac after how long can a concerd door of restal disconor be given? (state the time to have cloned If Yes , after how long can a second dose of rectal diazepam be given? ( state the time to have elapsed before re-administration takes place) How much rectal diazepam is given as a second dose? (state the number of milligrams to be given and how many times this can be done after how long) When should the person's usual doctor be consulted?
+When should the person's usual doctor be consulted i When should 999 be dialled for emergency help? if the full prescribed dose of rectal diazepam fails to control the seizure Yes/No Other (Please give details) Who Should: a subminister the restal diagonano (ideally as used as a basile to the state of th • administer the rectal diazepam? (ideally someone should be trained in at least 'Emergency Aid,' preferably 'First Aid at Work'): • witness the administration of rectal diazonem? (this should normally be easther member of staff of • witness the administration of rectal diazepam? (this should normally be another member of staff of the same sex):